 Your gut is a hollow tube that runs from your mouth to your anus.
 If it works properly, it’s supposed to break food into nutrients, which are then absorbed to provide us with energy.
 It’s also supposed to keep toxins from getting into the blood to prevent an immune response, inflammation, and ultimately illness.
-When you have something like a gut infection (bacteria, parasite, fungal) your gut won’t work properly.
+When you have a hidden gut condition, your gut won’t work properly.
 You won’t absorb nutrients well, and toxins can “leak” into your blood and create numerous symptoms such as weakness, pain, depression, anxiety, fatigue, headaches, and skin conditions.

-Gut infections, SIBO (small intestine bacterial overgrowth), and an imbalance between good and bad bacteria in your colon (intestinal dysbiosis), are common gut problems which would create “leaky gut”.
+An imbalance between good and bad bacteria in your colon (intestinal dysbiosis) is a common gut problem which would create “leaky gut”.
 By the way, you don’t have to have major gut symptoms to have “leaky gut”.
 You would have to get detailed gut testing done (stool, breath, and urine tests) in order to determine if you have an underlying gut problem.
-These are the tests I currently order for patients: Doctor’s Data CSAP x 3, BioHealth 401H, Sage SIBO Breath Test, and Genova Organix Dysbiosis test.

 Eat more fermentable fiber

 Bacteria in your gut (gut microbiota) consist of over a trillion bacteria and have three main roles:

 - They improve your metabolism by breaking down nutrients and creating nutrients